-Japan consulted with the IWC Secretariat and 26 range states about this proposal on October 13, 1999 in accordance with the Conf.
+Japan consulted with the IWC Secretariat and eight range states about this proposal on October 13, 1999 in accordance with the Conf.
 8.21 and Conf 9.24 of the CITES.
 The IWC Secretariat did not provide any additional scientific information but informed Japan that IWC had not yet completed a revised management scheme and that zero catch limits were still in force for whale species managed by the IWC.
-Although the United States, the United Kingdom and Australia indicated their opposition to this proposal mainly because of the IWC moratorium on commercial whaling and Vanuatu also opposed this proposal, other range states either demonstrated their favorable attitude to this proposal or did not respond.
+Although the United States indicted its opposition to this proposal mainly because of the IWC moratorium on commercial whaling, other range states either showed their support and/or favorable attitude to this proposal or did not respond.